www42/AZ-103-MicrosoftAzureAdministrator/Instructions/Labs/02a - Deploy and Manage Virtual Machines (az-100-03).md

 After completing this lab, you will be able to:

   -  Deploy Azure VMs by using the Azure portal, Azure PowerShell, and Azure Resource Manager templates

   -  Configure networking settings of Azure VMs running Windows and Linux operating systems

   -  Deploy and configure Azure VM scale sets

 ### Exercise 1: Deploy Azure VMs by using the Azure portal, Azure PowerShell, and Azure Resource Manager templates

 The main tasks for this exercise are as follows:

  1. Deploy an Azure VM running Windows Server 2016 Datacenter into an availability set by using the Azure portal

  1. Deploy an Azure VM running Windows Server 2016 Datacenter into the existing availability set by using Azure PowerShell

  1. Deploy two Azure VMs running Linux into an availability set by using an Azure Resource Manager template

 #### Task 1: Deploy an Azure VM running Windows Server 2016 Datacenter into an availability set by using the Azure portal

 1. From the lab virtual machine, start Microsoft Edge, browse to the Azure portal at [**http://portal.azure.com**](http://portal.azure.com) and sign in by using a Microsoft account that has the Owner role in the Azure subscription you intend to use in this lab.

-1. In the Azure portal, from the left menu, click **Create a resource**.
+1. In the Azure portal, navigate to the **New** blade.

 1. From the **New** blade, search Azure Marketplace for **Windows Server**.
 Select **Windows Server** from the search results list.